SAAM Interactive Tools

 Working with Schools

 Schools are a wonderful place to do outreach, provide information and resources, and engage youth in becoming a part of a positive social change movement.
-Here are some tips on working with schools, colleges, and universities.
-PDF

 The following pages provide discussion questions and related resources to utilize with youth in your community.